SilentComics/Strip/silentcomics/README.md

 == Notes ==
-This site looks best in the latest version of one of the following browsers; Safari, Firefox, Edge, Chrome, Opera, Vivaldi or Brave.
+This theme looks best in the latest version of one of the following browsers; Safari, Firefox, Edge, Chrome, Opera, Vivaldi or Brave.

 If you find a bug, please report it to hoa // at // silent-comics.com